gschmutz/kafka-workshop/09-iot-data-ingestion-over-mqtt/README.md

       - "29080:80"
 ```

+[Mosquitto](https://mosquitto.org/) is an easy to use MQTT broker, belonging to the Eclipse project.
+There is a docker image available for us on Docker Hub.
+Just make sure that the service is configured in the `docker-compose.yml` with the volume mapping as shown below.
+Additionally, if you want to use the MQTT UI later in the workshop, you have to add it as another service (`mqtt-ui`).

 Mosquitto needs to be configured, before we can use it.
 That's why we use the volume mapping above, to map the file `./conf/mosquitto-1.conf` into the `mosquitto-1` container.

 Create a folder `conf` below the `docker` folder and in there create the `mosquitto-1.conf` file with the following content: